Avee217/Box-Shooter/README.md

 # Box-Shooter

-Here the player is challenged with shooting moving boxes while taking note of their colour.
-Some add points, while other take away time.
-The player must shoot the right coloured boxes to score enough points after which they can advance to the next level.
+Here the player is challenged with shooting moving boxes while taking into account their color.
+Shooting some boxes adds points, while shooting others takes away time.
+The player must shoot the right colored boxes to score enough points after which they can advance to the next level.

-The second level adds a new element of giving the player access to movement, forcing them to move and shoot behind obstacles
+The second level adds a new element of giving the player access to movement, forcing players to move and shoot to get around obstacles.

 ### Instructions
 1. Download the .zip file and extract to your system